Last Updated on December 19, 2021 by

 Figure Skating

 Figure skating is a sport that has to do with different people sometimes in pairs or groups figure skating on ice.
 The game became the first-ever winter sport to ever be featured in an Olympics.
 It was featured in the 1908 Olympics which was held in London.
-There are different events in figure skating on ice, the Olympic events are men’s single, women single, pair skating, and ice dance.
+There are different events in figure skating on ice, the Olympic events are men’s singles, women’s singles, pair skating, and ice dance.
 The different events are also merged into a team event that was brought into the 2014 Olympics for the first time.

-Figure skaters have different levels of competition, they start from the beginners level and then move up to the senior level, the senior level is the Olympic level.
-In the Olympics, there are different competitions involved, there is the local, regional, sectional, national, and international competition in Olympics.
+Figure skaters have different levels of competition, they start from the beginner level and then move up to the senior level, the senior level is the Olympic level.
+In the Olympics, there are different competitions involved, there is local, regional, sectional, national, and international competition in the Olympics.

-A body known as the international skating union is in charge of the judging of the international figure skating.
+A body known as the International Skating Union is in charge of the judging of international figure skating.
 These international competitions are the world championship event, world junior championship event, European Championship event, four continent championship event, and ISU challenger series.
-It is the Olympics so of course, so there is always something out of the ordinary.
-Skating could easily be turned into show business because unlike the athletes where they just run a particular distance, skating involves people pulling tricks on ice using wheels.
+It is the Olympics of course, so there is always something out of the ordinary.
+Skating could easily be turned into show business because, unlike the athletes who just run a particular distance, skating involves people pulling tricks on ice using wheels.

 Most times, after the competition, a gala is held, an exhibition gala where the winners and best skaters are made to perform programs without any competition, it is just done most times for fun.
 Most skaters in the Olympics do some off-season ice shows where they perform their craft.
 This is done during their careers as Olympic competitors and after their Olympic careers.